exposit/katamoiran/_posts/2016-10-20-further-adventures-with-traits.md

 __*Two Weapon Fighting*__

 When using two weapons, assign your hero a temporary trait of 'two weapon fighting -2/-4".
 Whenever you get an attack in a round, you can choose to make two, applying the first penalty to the first roll and the second penalty to the second.
-Apply any other negatives and up to two positives as usual, treating each roll as a separate attack.
+Apply any other negatives, your AB, and one positive trait as usual to each roll.

-When you purchase a point in this trait, raise each of the penalties by one, ie, to -1/-3, then 0/-2, and so on.
+When you purchase a point in this trait, raise each of the penalties by one, ie, to -1/-3, then 0/-2, and so on -- but you can't raise your primary over 0; any points spent will continue to reduce the penalties for your off-hand until you hit 0/0.

-Note that even if you're not armed with two weapons in the traditional sense, you can always decide to throw a punch or kick as part of your attack, taking the additional -2 to your primary attack and the -4 to the kick or punch (or vice versa).
+Note that even if you're not armed with two weapons in the traditional sense, you can always decide to throw a punch or kick as part of your attack, taking the penalties as above.

+How does this combine with Quick Death?
+You make two quick death attacks, obviously, taking a -2 to the first one and a -4 to the second (or whatever you've bought the trait up to).

 __*Light*__